MRes in Computer Science FAQ

 Thinking of doing the Masters in Research in Computer Science at Birkbeck, University of London?
 Some questions answered.

 Is the MRes in Computer Science suitable for me?

 The programme has been designed to meet the needs of students wishing to advance their knowledge of an area of research interest in Computer Science and research methods before embarking on a research degree or applying the specialist knowledge gained on the MRes in their career.

 Students who complete the MRes will have gained an in-depth theoretical and practical knowledge of their chosen area of study in Computer Science, which they will be able to use in analysis of research problems arising in that area, the evaluation and application of existing technologies, and research and development of new technologies.
 They will also have gained the necessary foundations for continuing into an MPhil/PhD programme.

 What is covered on the programme?

 Students undertake a one-year full-time or two-year part-time research project as well as following a module on research methods in computer science and information systems (RM).
-Students also take 3 specialist taught modules relevant to their research interests from the following (described in detail in the Programme Booklet):
+Students also take 3 specialist taught modules relevant to their research interests (described in detail in the Programme Handbook).

 What's the difference between the MRes, MSc, MPhil and PhD degrees?